 Our staff are our most important asset and we are committed to making sure they feel valued and have the right tools, skills and support in place to do their job well.

-In December 2017 we achieved gold accreditation from the internationally recognised Investors in People.
+We currently hold gold accreditation from the internationally recognised Investors in People.
 This is a significant achievement as the gold standard is only expected to be awarded to the top 2% of organisations assessed.

-We are also proud of the Trust’s quality improvement system (TEWV QIS) which empowers staff to eliminate waste and improve quality, enabling them to focus on what’s important – improving the lives of the people who use our services.
+We are also proud of the Trust’s quality improvement system TEWV QIS which empowers staff to eliminate waste and improve quality, enabling them to focus on what’s important – improving the lives of the people who use our services.
 We run a number of programmes for staff including QIS training for medics.

 Working with our occupational health service provider, we offer staff physiotherapy and counselling services to support their physical and mental wellbeing.

 We have some of the best inpatient facilities in the country with modern, state-of-the-art hospitals in Middlesbrough, Durham, Darlington and Scarborough.
 We also recently opened Huntington House in York, our largest mental health community hub.

 Recovery and wellbeing is central to all we do and is one of our most important priorities.
 Our recovery programme has focussed on developing experts by experience taking paid and voluntary roles in staff training and service delivery.
 Our recovery college in Durham delivers courses aimed at equipping students with the skills and knowledge they need to manage their recovery and have more control over their lives and our online recovery college has continued to expand; offering service users and carers access to more recovery focussed courses and mental health information.

 We have an extensive service user and carer involvement programme which is very active at a local level and supported across the Trust by our involvement and engagement team.
 We have also developed an infrastructure for embedding a trauma informed approach throughout all of our services.